Things to do at National Centre For Birds Of Prey review

 The centre is a relatively new visitor attraction situated in the Duncombe Park estate near Helmsley.
 Many of their birds take to the skies during their spectacular flying demonstrations.
 Their birds are part of important breeding projects and they house the largest collection of birds of prey in the north of England.

 Kids will love the ink stamp trail included with your tickets.
 There are also 300 acres of woodland and parkland to walk in.
 They recommend that you allow a good 2 to 3 hours to explore the centre and the surrounding parkland, don’t forget to check out when their daily birds of prey demonstrations take place.
 There are three demonstrations a day and two in the winter.

 There is a sheltered area for bad weather days.
-There are around 40 aviaries to walk around and many birds are sat out on their lawns.
+They have around 40 aviaries to walk around and many birds sit out on their lawns.
 They also have a play area next to the car park.
 They also offer a range of experiences which kids from the age of 10 can take part in.
 These are at an additional cost to your ticket and must be booked in advance.

-FAQ and Further Information National Centre For Birds Of Prey
+Important Information National Centre For Birds Of Prey

 Is there food and drink available?